 - Preheat the oven to 350 degrees.
 Line two baking trays with parchment.

-- In a large bowl, cream together the butter and sugar until light and fluffy.
-You can do this by hand or with an electric mixer.
+- In a large bowl, cream together the butter and sugar until light and fluffy with an electric mixer.

 - Add the egg and vanilla; mix well for about 1 minute.